ARC-Lab-UF/vhdl-tutorial/sequential/README.md

     - Illustrates behavioral alternative to earlier structural delay that still synthesizes the same circuit.
     - Illustrates default input values.
     - Illustrates synthesis attributes to prevent inferring of non-flip-flop resources (e.g., embedded RAM).
     - NOTE: This is very useful entity.
 I use it in almost every application I work on.
-I've had heavily pipelined applications where delays were the primary resource resource bottleneck.
+I've had heavily pipelined applications where delays were the primary resource bottleneck.
 1. [Counter](counter.vhd)
     - Demonstrates various way of creating counters.
     - Illustrates differences between integer and unsigned/signed types.